f-eighty7/devops_midterm_examination_project/LABREPORT.md

    - Log in or create a Terraform Cloud account at [app.terraform.io](https://app.terraform.io).

 - **Create an Organization:**
-   - Create an organization called ak-gitea.
+   - Create an organization called "ak-gitea".

 - **Create a Workspace:**
    - Inside the organization, create a new workspace and pick "API-Driven Workflo".
 Then name it "gitea".